 The BARKED project began with architect and artist Robert Ouellette's investigation into biomimetics.
 Robert led the global Zerofootprint Re-Skinning Prize under Founder Dr. Ron Dembo.
 The Prize celebrated innovative, world-changing ways to insulate existing buildings to save energy.
 Since tree bark is a natural, insulating "skin", Ouellette started documenting the world's longest lived trees to better understand their evolutionary success.
 Over time the project changed from a focus on utility to a focus on the intellectual, emotional, and spiritual benefits trees and forests offer us.

 BARKED project trees are the oldest, largest, and/or most unique trees in distinct regions of the globe.
 Many are threatened by a changing climate.
-Their legacy is important.
+Their legacy is irreplaceable.
 So far, our search for trees has taken us to Canada, the US, Australia, Mexico, Thailand, France, England, Scandinavia, Lebanon, Singapore, and Morocco.
 The next expedition will be to southern Africa.
-After that we expect to travel to the Amazon rain forest.

 Where possible the entire circumference of a tree is photographed.

 The resulting images are digitally fused into a flat, large-format print.

 Almost everything in life is better when done with other people.
 We invite you to get involved with the project by sponsoring the work, purchasing a limited edition print, or collaborating on a specific tree project.
 Contact us to discuss how to be part of the BARKED initiative.